AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/howtos_ui.md

 );
 ```

-The second parameter of the callback is a Javascript function returning
+The second parameter of the callback is a JavaScript function returning
 a Promise which either resolves or fails with a response object
 containing a code and data. `metaData` is the only function parameter,
 and it refers to the file information.
 The response code in the Promise